Postman: The Complete Guide - REST API Testing

 You ask, I answer

-So after this course you will know how to use Postman as a pro.
+So after this course, you will know how to use Postman as a pro.

 Excited to learn Postman?
-Sign-up up today!
+Join the course today.

 - This course is targeted towards testing engineers and developers.